Giorgia Lupi: Accurat

+Dear Data

 In 2014 Lupi began the Dear Data Project with Stefanie Posavec.
 Every week for one year Lupi and Posavec exchanged a "data drawing", a hand drawn data visualization that represented a part of their daily life, through the mail.
 In 2016 these postcards were compiled and published in a book called Dear Data.
 The following year the Museum of Modern Art added the original Dear Data postcards to the Museum's collection.

+Data humanism

-In 2016, Giorgia Lupi published an article in Print Mag in which she introduced the concept of Data Humanism, which she further developed in her TED Talk.
+In 2016, Lupi published an article in Print in which she introduced the concept of "data humanism", which she further developed in her 2017 TED Talk, the recording of which has been viewed over 1.4 million times as of 2025.
+Lupi gave multiple talks and interviews on the subject since then and is widely acclaimed as the pioneer and popularizer of the "data humanism" philosophy.

+Pentagram

-In 2019, Lupi joined Pentagram New York as a partner.
+In 2019, Lupi left Accurat and joined the New York office of design firm Pentagram as a partner.

+Long Covid

+In December 2023, she published her experience with Long Covid as a visual story in The New York Times.